Port Stop: Is Geiranger the Most Beautiful Place in Norway?

 Norwegian Fjord Center

 There was still time to explore and we hiked up past the cemetery and up the mountainside.
-Even though the center was closed, we were still afforded some great views.
+Even though the center was closed, we were still afforded some great views as it is just a beautiful area to explore.

 Even with 14 hours in port (and having gotten to the observation lounge at 4:30), I was not ready to leave Geiranger – this was taken at 21:27…it really is so beautiful.
 What an incredible day!